-The pros of buying
+The benefits of buying

 - If house prices rise, you will benefit from the increase in value, especially if you decide to downsize at a later stage.

-- Homeowners also have much more freedom to put their stamp on a place and renovate to suit their lifestyle.
+- Homeowners have much more freedom to put their stamp on a place and renovate to suit their lifestyle.

 - Money spent on home improvements is likely to be an investment, increasing the value of the property when you come to sell.

-The cons of buying
+The drawbacks of buying